 Frequently Asked Questions

 Can a relative serve as a site supervisor for my internship for credit?

 An individual related to the intern cannot serve as a site supervisor.

 As long as your site supervisor is not related to you.

 Can I complete an internship in a private home?

-No interns cannot complete their internships in a private home.
-However, interns can work for a home based business if they work remotely or meet with their site supervisor in a public place such as a library.
+Interns cannot complete their internships in a private home.
+However, interns can work for a home-based business if they work remotely or meet with their site supervisor in a public place such as a library.

 How many credits can I earn within the Fall or Spring semester?